rowanhnwl/medcalc-tasks/README.md

 ## Environment

-All tasks were run using an A100-40GB GPU.
+All tasks were run using an A100-40GB GPU with CUDA 11.8.

 ```
 conda create -n medcalc python